The DEN's Dozen

 ON CHESIL BEACH

 By Ian McEwan

 On Chesil Beach is a short intense story of two young lovers in the 60s - when honeymoons were often a couple’s first sexual experience.
 As in the case of the McEwan’s characters - Edward & Florence.
-Great McEwan novel and recently released as a film.
+Great McEwan novel and released as a screen adaptation.

 By Maggie O'Farrell